 To retrieve a list of product models, the Catalog List View requires a django-CMS apphook.
-This CatalogListApp must be added into a file named cms_apps.py and located in the root folder of the merchant's project:
+For this, we must inherit from shop.cms_apphooks.CatalogListCMSApp and add that class declaration to a file named cms_apps. py, located in the root folder of our merchant's project:

-Listing 1: myshop/cms_apps.py
+Listing 6: myshop/cms_apps.py